Why recruiting AI is classified as "high-risk"

 Am I liable if I use an AI scoring tool?

-As a "deployer" you have your own obligations: keep human oversight, inform candidates, never decide on the score alone.
-Choosing an already-compliant provider greatly reduces your burden.
+As a "deployer" you have your own obligations: keep human oversight, inform candidates and never decide on the score alone.
+A transparent provider makes those duties easier to evidence.